Outlaws Motorcycle Club: Membership

 Members are required to pay dues of $1,200 per year and to attend local, regional and national events.
 Obligatory chapter "church" meetings are held weekly, and club motorcycle trips and parties which may last several days, known as "runs", are held throughout the year.
 National runs take place three or four times per year, regional runs occur between five and twenty times a year, and local runs typically occur weekly.
 Membership dues are divided between the chapter and the region and are used to finance activities such as memorials and group excursions.
 Outlaws members are usually assessed a fee if a fellow club member is in need of legal assistance.
 It is compulsory for all members other than chapter presidents to take turns providing 24-hour armed guard at Outlaws clubhouses.
 Indiscipline and rule breaches are punished with a $300 fine.
 Members are also instructed by the club to attend funerals of fellow Outlaws.
 Additionally, Outlaws members reportedly transfer their membership from chapter to chapter more frequently than members of other prominent motorcycle clubs.
 Regarding contact with non-club members, Outlaws are required to adhere to a "strict no comment policy".

 After a year of membership in the club, Outlaws are eligible to sport a tattoo of the club's emblem as well as club slogans, such as "God forgives, Outlaws don't", or "GFOD".
 After five years, club members may have replicas of their "colors" tattooed on their backs.
 Additional tattoos may reflect membership information.
 Allegedly, a member who has killed or attempted to kill for the Outlaws is permitted to wear "lightning bolts", a tattoo featuring a Nazi-style "SS" doppelte Siegrune (double sig runes) symbol.
-Incarcerated Outlaws members are known as "Lounge Lizards", of which the club maintains a list and collects money on behalf of.
+Incarcerated Outlaws members are known as "Lounge Lizards": the club maintains a list and collects money on their behalf.
 An Outlaw who has served a prison sentence is entitled to receive an "LL", or "Lounge Lizard", tattoo.
 Other tattoos common with club members include "AHAMD", an acronym for "All Hells Angels must die".

 Members can leave the club in either "bad standing", "good standing", in retirement or when deceased.
 Retired Outlaws are permitted to wear a "dress shirt (retirement style)", according to the club's bylaws.
 Some club leaders, however, such as James "Big Jim" Nolan, have at times upheld a ban on members retiring from the Outlaws.